User Personas – An Introduction

 For The Design Process

 Persona represents the voice of the user.
 With the help of scenarios, you can understand the context of a persona better and also gauge main user flows.
 A scenario depicts the story of how the product can be utilized in the future.
 It is inspired by persona needs and goals rather than by system features and capabilities.
 A scenario can aid in drawing out the main requirements that must be paid attention.
-Yes, minimum two personas can also connect the product to the end user.
+Yes, minimum of two personas can also connect the product to the end-user.
 Note: always design for the primary and adjust for the secondary.
 Don’t rely too much on them as they are half of the solution and can’t take you very far by depending upon them wholly solely.
 The perfect recipe is to combine personas along with scenarios to augment success.
 Still, don’t forget that personas can go a long way to validate or disprove design decisions, to emphasize feature requests, to ideate and even be major to critiques.

 If you want to rapidly recognize user needs, personas are the perfect go-to method.
 Archetypical users can be created with the aid of real data, which can boost the teams to design for personas with efficiency and in turn fulfill the expectations of the target audience.
 In a crux, personas are beneficial during the entire product development cycle, i.e., from selecting the requisite features in a prototype to analyze the end product.
-If united with other user experience design methods like usability and task analyses, personas can fire up a useful and usable solution.
+If united with other user experiences design methods like usability and task analyses, personas can fire up a useful and usable solution.